 This workshop is co-sponsored by University Health Service (UHS).

 Description: The ability to write effective email messages is an essential skill in academic and professional settings.
-Yet email presents special challenges because it shares characteristics with both written and spoken language and because it can be formal or informal, depending on the situation.
-This workshop focuses on strategies for writing clear, effective and professional emails which are likely be read and to create a good impression.
+Yet email presents special challenges because it shares characteristics with both written and spoken language.
+This means, for example, that it can be formal or informal, depending on the situation.
+This workshop focuses on strategies for writing clear, effective, and professional emails which are likely be read and to create a good impression.